MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

      `UserInfo object was not added to service`

-- Some users may see problems with Button and Image URL properties not working when they are set with Power FX formulas or expressions that contain double quotes.
-This happens only if you have 9.6.3.x build version and will be fixed as your Power Pages site is upgraded to 9.6.5.x version
+- Some users might see problems with Button and Image URL properties not working when they're set with Power FX formulas or expressions that contain double quotes.
+This issue only happens if you have version 9.6.3.x and is fixed when your Power Pages site is upgraded to [version 9.6.5.x](/power-platform/released-versions/portals/pagesversion965x).

 ## Frequently asked questions

 ### Should I use Power Fx instead of Liquid?

-Power Fx fulfills certain dynamic data scenarios in a low-code way that may also be achieved via [Liquid](liquid-overview.md) code with pro-developer tools.
-Since Power FX is currently in public preview release stage, we encourage use of Power Fx for evaluation in sites that are in trial or under development and provide us feedback.
+Power Fx fulfills certain dynamic data scenarios in a low-code way that might also be achieved via [Liquid](liquid-overview.md) code with pro-developer tools.
+Power FX, presently in its public preview phase, is recommended for trial or developmental site evaluations.
+We welcome your feedback during this stage.
 Liquid is a generally available (GA) feature and comparatively provides more capabilities.
 Use Liquid for your production websites, particularly in scenarios that are critical and complex.

 ## See also